 Can I drive with my car into the town center?
 Where does the pedestrian-only zone begin?

 The pedestrian-only zone in the historical center of Český Krumlov restricts the entry and parking of motorized vehicles.
-Only vehicles with the Town Council permit may enter this zone.
-Permit is issued by the Municipal Police (Svornosti square).
 The historical center (pedestrian-only zone) begins at the Municipal Theatre (Horní street), at the Main Post Office (Latrán) and at the Municipal Courthouse (Linecká steet).
 You can download the town map with the pedestrian-only zone.

 Where can I park my car for short and long term?